History & Mission

 - Wilderness Inquiry IV, working with adjudicated youth from the Washington County Courts

 - Wilderness Inquiry V, working with adults with developmental disabilities

 Collectively, these programs were known as the Wilderness Inquiry Association, and they worked together, shared gear and vehicles, and evolved an inclusive philosophy that all people could enjoy and benefit from shared wilderness experiences.

 In 1981, then Board Chair Rita Plourde encouraged Greg and Paul to start doing winter trips.
 Rita introduced WI to her friend Will Steger.
 After a couple of years of mushing in the BWCA, Paul moved to Ely, MN.
 In 1986, Paul went to the North Pole with Will and Ann Bancroft on the famous Steger Arctic Expedition.
 Paul and his wife, Susan (a former Wilderness Inquiry trail staff member), started Wintergreen in Ely shortly after returning from the North Pole.

 In the meantime, Greg continued to build and expand Wilderness Inquiry.
 Starting with forays into the vast wilderness of NW Ontario (1981), branching out to the Yukon’s Big Salmon River (1984) and Alaska’s Porcupine River (1986), new trips throughout the world were added to the list of destinations.
 By 1988, the other Wilderness Inquiry programs had moved under the Wilderness Inquiry II umbrella, so the “II” was dropped from the name and the organization became known simply as Wilderness Inquiry, or WI.

 Over time, WI built up its reputation for inclusive outdoor adventures, as well as its board of directors, its staff, and its fleet of canoes, vans, and trailers.
 In the early days we moved from a garage in SE Minneapolis, to shared office space with other non-profits such as the Sierra Club, the Audubon Society, and the Grey Panthers.
 Eventually, we landed in Dinkytown near the University of Minnesota, in an office space called UTEC.
-We purchased our existing office and warehouse headquarters in 1999, and our basecamp at Little Sand Bay in 2007.
+We purchased our existing office and warehouse headquarters in 1999, and our base camp at Little Sand Bay near the Apostle Islands in 2007.
 Since the beginning, Wilderness Inquiry has served well over 385,000 people on canoe, kayak, rafting, hiking, dogsled, ski, horsepack, and safari adventures throughout North America and the world.